Ten Things I Like About... Podcast

 If you're enjoying this podcast please recommend me to friends and family and take a moment to give me a rating on whatever platform your listening.
 It will help me reach more listeners and give the animals I talk about an even better chance at change.

-Join me next week for the penultimate episode about Tanuki.
+Join me next week for the final episode of Screamers.

 (Piano Music plays)